5 Most Common Injuries Caused By Swimming

 Swimming is an efficient technique to exercises the entire body.
 It involves various strokes and a certain level of breath control is required.
 But, because of excessive swimming, injuries related to the muscles, tendons and the bone can occur, especially if the technique is improper.
 Hence, it is important to learn the correct method of swimming to prevent swimming-related injuries.

 Swimming is a fantastic low-impact fitness exercise that is popular with over a million competitive and recreational swimmers in the US.
 Fitness experts recommended swimming for its gentle low-stress impact on the body as the buoyancy assists the body weight while providing a complete workout by exercising most of the major muscles.
-Professional swimmers may train by swimming almost five miles a day.
-However, along with extreme exertion and repetitive motion comes wear and tear, in this case of the joints, shoulders, knees, hips, and back, depending on stroke.
+Professional swimmers may train by swimming almost 5 miles a day.
+However, along with extreme exertion and repetitive motion comes wear and tear, in this case of the joints, shoulders, knees, hips, and back, depending on the stroke.
 Here are some common injuries caused due to swimming.

 1. Swimmer’s Shoulder

 Irrespective of the type of stroke, the shoulder is in constant action because of the continuous hand movement involved in swimming.
 Front crawl and backstroke are the main causes of swimmer’s shoulder.
 The shoulder joint is one of the most commonly affected parts of the body owing to swimming injuries or overuse.
 Shoulder injuries may include rotator cuff impingement occurring due to the pressure on the rotator cuff from the shoulder blade or scapula.
 A painful inflammation of the bicep tendon called biceps tendinitis and shoulder instability can result from fatigue and weakness of the rotator cuff and muscles surrounding the shoulder blade.

 2. Neck Injuries